 - The RSC’s speaking up policy enables staff to raise concerns or allegations, initially in confidence, and for a sensitive enquiry to take place.

 - Staff are expected to report all concerns about poor practice or possible child abuse by colleagues to the Head of Nursery.
-Concerns or complaints about the Head of Nursery should be reported to the RSC senior safeguarding adviser (Director of HR).
+Concerns or complaints about the Head of Nursery should be reported to the RSC designated senior safeguarding officer.
 Staff can also contact the Designated Officer in the Local Authority (LADO), who is responsible for the co-ordination of responses to allegations against people who work with children.
 For staff who do not feel able to raise concerns internally, relevant contact details for the LADO and also the NSPCC whistleblowing helpline are displayed in the staff room.

 - All staff including the Head of Nursery, volunteers and RSC safeguarding advisors will receive appropriate and regularly updated safeguarding and child protection training and at least annual updates to provide them with the requisite skills and knowledge to safeguard children.